influenceth/sdk/README.md

 3. Include the token in the header for any requests to the API as: `Authorization: Bearer [access_token]`

 ### GET /v1/asteroids
 Returns an array of asteroids matching the given query.
 This can be a heavy query depending on the specific set of filters and will be rate-limited.
-Recommend utilizing the export at https://www.dropbox.com/home/Influence instead.
+Recommend utilizing the export at https://www.dropbox.com/sh/5g3ww8wi9n0p4s6/AADcR0lgL8iKTQrpiWUC37Oxa?dl=0 instead.

+Pagination is supported and preferred if possible.
+Pagination params:
+- `perPage=10`
+- `page=3`

+If you need a total to support pagination, call your query along with `count=true`.

 Query params include:
 - `radiusMin=1000` & `radiusMax=376000`